• Skip to primary navigation

 This simple spring gin cocktail comes together with just a handful of ingredients.
 Here’s what you’ll need:

 • Botanical Gin - Gin comes in several types, from ubiquitous London Dry styles (the ones that taste strongly of juniper and Christmas) to the smoky Old Tom.
 Reach for something a bit more delicate here.
 I happen to like Empress 1908, Hendrick’s, and The Botantist, but there are tons of options out there nowadays.
-You might even find something local to you!
+Feel free to swap in your own favorite bottle and use to make a grapefruit cocktail or White Negroni!

 • Kombucha - Much like gin, kombucha comes in a variety of flavors from a variety of companies.
 There are also lots of people out there who like to brew their own; more power to them!
 Feel free to play around with what flavors you reach for.
 I happen to like plain, or anything infused with citrus, cucumbers, or ginger for this.